George Armitage Miller: Honors

 The Cognitive Neuroscience Society established a George A. Miller Prize in 1995 for contributions to the field.
 The American Psychological Association established a George A. Miller Award in 1995 for an outstanding article on general psychology.
 From 1987 the department of psychology at Princeton University has presented the George A. Miller prize annually to the best interdisciplinary senior thesis in cognitive science.
 The paper on the magical number seven continues to be cited by both the popular press to explain the liking for seven-digit phone numbers and to argue against nine-digit zip codes, and by academia, especially modern psychology, to highlight its break with the behaviorist paradigm.

 Miller was considered the 20th most eminent psychologist of the 20th century in a list republished by, among others, the American Psychological Association.

+Personal life

+Miller met his future wife Katherine James at a seminar held by Professor Donald Ramsdell at the University of Alabama.
+They married on November 29, 1939.
+Katherine died in January 1996.
+Miller married Margaret Ferguson Skutch Page in 2008.